|

 Two miles of continuous

-sandy beach, deep near shore water access and lack of fringing reef
+sandy beach, deep near shore water

-provide ideal conditions and nesting habitat for leatherback sea
+and nesting habitat for leatherback sea turtles.

-variety of birds.
-Only open Sat. & Sun. |
+of birds.
+Only open Sat. & Sun.

 |